State Machine

 A Seller may submit

-The Buyer may reserve an Order by submitting a transaction to themselves on the 'buyer asset' chain with a
+CreateOrdertransactions that create a sell order on the Root-Chain.
+When submitting a CreateOrder transaction, the 'Root-Chain asset' is transferred to a Committee controlled escrow pool.The Buyer may reserve an Order by submitting a transaction to themselves on the 'buyer asset' chain with a

-The Committee witnesses the Lock by deterministically parsing the buyer chain block.
+LockOrderembedded in the transaction (via SigScript, OpData, Memo etc).The Committee witnesses the Lock by deterministically parsing the buyer chain block.
 The Committee marks the on-chain SellOrder as 'Locked' by recording the Buyer's information and setting the BuyerChainDeadline.

-The Buyer witnesses their information in the SellOrder on the Root-Chain and directly sends the funds to the Seller — embedding a
+The Buyer witnesses their information in the SellOrder on the Root-Chain and directly sends the funds to the Seller β embedding a

-The Committee witnesses the CloseOrder by deterministically parsing the buyer chain block and releases the Seller's escrowed funds to the Buyer.
+CloseOrderin the transaction.The Committee witnesses the CloseOrder by deterministically parsing the buyer chain block and releases the Seller's escrowed funds to the Buyer.

 The Seller may